top of page

 Then, Geshtinanna comes to take the place of Dumuzi for six months.
 When Geshtinanna is in Kur she resides in the royal palace as scribe or servant to Ereshkigal.
 In some areas Geshtinanna is equated to Belet-Seri, the underworld scribe goddess.

-In his role as fertility god Dumuzid comes back to life as the sun warms the land.
-Flowers bloom and fields promise abundance.
-Depending on location, growing season for winter crops is c.
-October - May, and summer crops grow c.
-March - September.
-In areas of high aridity, due to drought summer crops have been banned in some parts of the near East.
+Depending on location, growing season for winter crops is October - May, and summer crops grow March - September.
+Due to drought summer crops have been banned in more arid parts of the near East.

 the desert is hot and arid

 Name variants associated with Dumu-zid include Ama-ga (Mother Milk) and U-lu-lu (Multiplier of Pasture).
-As a pastoral god he has the ability to fulfill the needs of shepherds, such as cause grass to grow in the desert.
+As a pastoral god initially, he has the ability to fulfill the needs of flocks, such as cause grass to grow in the desert.

 With his benevolence healthy lambs are born and ewes have plenty of nourishing milk.
 As time goes on, Dumuzid is placed from a pastoral deity into the broader spectrum of fertility and agriculture.
-Dumuzid is especially associated with dates and date palm trees.
+He's especially associated with dates and date palm trees.

 bottom of page